anil614sagar/advanceddevjam/lab7.md

 **Note**: Make sure you use the same API Product and the Developer you created while creating an App

+* Goto the app that you created and add `localhost` redirect URI in your app.

 * Copy the consumer key and the secret values of your app.

 * Copy the URL for oauth API proxy.